Handshake is our career platform (for students and alumni) with more jobs, more employers, more engagement, and a more personalized experience.

 Engineers, Accountants, Artists, Developers, Marketers, Agronomists, Chemists.
 They’re all on Handshake.

 Ready to start using Handshake?
 Great!
-Once your login with your RIT computer account credentials -- take these quick steps:
+Once you log in with your RIT computer account credentials -- take these quick steps:

-1. Once you’re on RIT's page, a good first step is to update your Profile (link on left hand side).
+2. Once you’re on RIT's page, a good first step is to update your Profile (link on left-hand side of your Handshake page).

-You’ll need to decide whether to make your profile public or private.
+Do you want employers to be able to view your profile?
+You’ll need to decide whether to make your profile public or private [Details]

 If you make your profile private, it can only be seen by you and your school’s Career Services Center.